 The mission of the Mechanical & Industrial Engineering Department is to serve the State of Montana, the region, and the nation by providing outstanding leadership and contributions in knowledge discovery, student learning, innovation and entrepreneurship, and service to community and profession.
 Our vision is to be a leader in discovery, learning, innovation, and service through focus on core competencies, multidisciplinary collaborations, and investment in the Departmental community.
-The Department is particularly focused on excellence in the following areas: design and manufacture, energy systems, materials and structures, measurement systems, and systems modeling.
+The Department is particularly focused on excellence in the following areas: design and manufacturing, energy systems, materials and structures, measurement systems, biomechanics, human factors, and systems modeling.

 Curricula in the Department of Mechanical and Industrial Engineering